mashh-lab/mcp-agent-proxy/README.md

 **Example workflow:**

 - User: "Get weather data and analyze it"
-- Your agent calls `server0:weatherAgent` (on localhost:4222)
+- Your client agent (Cursor, Claude) calls `server0:weatherAgent` (on http://localhost:4111)
-- Your agent calls `server0:analysisAgent` (on localhost:4222)
+- Your agent calls `server1:analysisAgent` (on https://my.vercel.app)
 - Returns unified analysis from the connected network
 - All through one MCP client configuration

-This is the **"Internet of Agents"** - where each connection unlocks entire ecosystems of AI capabilities.
+This is the recursive **"Internet of Agents"** - where each connection unlocks entire ecosystems of AI capabilities.

 ## Features